 For some athletes, a ten-minute warm-up can reduce exercise-induced asthma for about two hours.1 The best warm-ups include high-intensity intervals.

 Diets for exercise-induced asthma have not been well studied.
-There is some evidence that a low-salt diet may help.1 Vitamin C supplement or a fish oil supplement might also be helpful.
+There is some evidence that a low-salt diet may help.1 A vitamin C supplement or a fish oil supplement might also be helpful.
 In two studies of vitamin C and one study of fish oil, people who took the supplement had less airway narrowing than people who did not take the supplement.

 What medications are used to treat exercise-induced asthma?